mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 ## Conway Yourself

 Communication is sometimes called a "_soft problem_".
 It's emotionally rooted, which is used as the rationale to dismiss its importance.
-And on the the surface that makes sense.
+And on the surface that feels fair.

 There is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
 And it appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" their people.